 If UX is a smaller part of CX, it must be treated as such.
 Try to create and share as many feedback loops across your CX and UX teams as possible.
-This means understanding the need for and optimizing communication between the two strategies.
-For instance, good UX that is trustworthy, recognizable, professional, and consistent will work to enhance the overall CX, even though each UX touchpoint functions differently (e.g., website, SEO, organic social media content).
+This means understanding the need for and optimising communication between the two strategies.
+For instance, good UX that is trustworthy, recognisable, professional, and consistent will work to enhance the overall CX, even though each UX touchpoint functions differently (e.g., website, SEO, organic social media content).
 If they share a consistent look and feel (e.g., marketing assets, brand guidelines), they’ll work together to enhance the overall CX.

 Ultimately, both CX and UX give attention to the consumer’s level of satisfaction when interacting with a company – so why not work them together seamlessly?

 Omnichannel marketing is all about providing a seamless customer experience across multiple channels.
 It’s important because it allows you to reach consumers in a contextually relevant way (e.g., on the multiple devices and channels at their disposal).
 Here, we see a vivid overlap between CX and UX, as the omnichannel customer experience relies on interactions with both offline and online customers / users.
 In other words, omnichannel marketing is all about being present on the platforms that your target consumers are using as a way to improve the customer experience.